 Build a hierarchy

+Build a hierarchy to nest groups (for example, a customer with per-team subgroups) so limits flow from parents down to children.
 To nest a group under an existing one, pass the parent’s id as hierarchy.parent_group_id.
 The child’s limit_enforcement mode must match the root of its subtree.
 Pick the mode when you create the root, then every descendant uses the same mode.
+The child group’s response includes the same models it was configured with, plus an effective_models block showing the limits the runtime enforces after walking up the tree.

 curl --request POST \